Editorial cartoons on this page appear four days a week on the back page of THISDAY

 I taught Art at New Era Girls’ Grammar School, (1972-1976) and at The Polytechnic Ibadan, Eruwa campus where I served as head of Fine art department (1981-1983).
 My first editorial cartoon appeared in the Daily Express in 1973 and my weekly, page-long satirical cartoon column, Cracks and later, Watching Developments ran in the London-based West Africa magazine from 1981 till 2003 when the magazine closed.

-I was invited to join the Guardian newspaper, Lagos at inception in 1983 and worked simultaneously as senior correspondent, editorial board member, and cartoon & Illustration editor.
+I was invited to join The Guardian newspaper, Lagos at inception in 1983 and worked simultaneously as senior correspondent, editorial board member, and cartoon & Illustration editor.
 In addition to these responsibilities, I was appointed Group Art Editor to five titles in the Guardian stable in 1985-1991.
 Between 1988-1991, I edited Lagos Life, a weekly society and Arts newspaper.

 Returning to the UK in 1991, I worked as journalist, cartoonist, designer, illustrator, translator, publisher and editor, contributing to a wide variety of publications including the Guardian and New Age Newspapers.
 I was translation consultant (Yoruba language) to several UK/international publishers, London boroughs and voluntary organisations.
 I authored a Yoruba version of Michael Rosen’s children book, “The Old woman and the pumpkin”.
 I published and edited Africaman, described as “Africa’s no 1 best-shelling cartoon and satirical magazine”, in 1994.”
 The web version of the magazine, The Fool’s Cap (Foolscap) has been online since 2000 (offline presently).